2013 Toyota Avalon Hybrid Interior

 - "While we're sure there will still be major detractors (Consumer Reports for one), we found the Avalon's center stack intuitive and very easy to use.
 Perhaps because of the car's smooth demeanor, and likely due in part to the generous spacing between buttons in the Avalon, we never hit the wrong function while driving and found the layout generally easy to understand." -- Autoblog

-Reviewers haven’t commented on the Avalon Hybrid’s 14 cubic feet of trunk space, but since the battery is mounted in the trunk, the Avalon Hybrid has 2 cubic feet less than what the gas-only Avalon offers.
+The 2013 Avalon Hybrid has 14 cubic feet of trunk space, which is 2 cubic feet less than what the gas-only Avalon offers.
 The Avalon Hybrid also loses the gas version’s split-folding rear seats, instead replacing them with a trunk pass-through for longer items.